LewisWatson/Ginkgo-BDD-Testing-Framework-Lightning-Talk/PITCHME.md

 ## Working with stakeholders with differing specialities

-Non-technical stakeholders at least have a chance of understanding and being able to talk about BDD style tests.
-Requirements could also be captured in this style and directly implemeneted as tests.
+Gives all stakeholders a chance of understanding and being able to have meaningful discussions about BDD style tests.

+Some requirements could also be captured in this style and directly implemeneted as tests.

-Also useful for moving some techincal discussions away from low level technicallities, to a higher level "what are we trying to achieve here" style discussion.
+Useful for moving techincal discussions away from low level technicallities, to a higher level "what are we trying to achieve here" style discussion.
 Anti-bike shedding.

 ## Want descriptive, specification style tests